Disc Herniation - Treatment

 SurgeryIf symptoms persist and are unacceptable to the patient, and in some cases where the disc herniation can provoke compression and irritation to the nerve roots causing severe pain and discomfort, surgery is required.

-Surgery generally involves an incision in the front of the neck (if a cervical herniation) or in the back (for a lumbar herniation), and the herniated disc is then removed to release the compression on the nerves.
+Surgery generally involves an incision in the front of the neck (for a cervical herniation) or in the back (for a lumbar herniation), and the herniated disc is then removed to release the compression on the nerve.

 Patients are encouraged to get up and walk as soon as possible after the surgery.
 The duration of hospital stay depends on the facility and the country where the treatment is made.
 It is also recommended that patients resume their normal daily activities according to their doctors' advice.